-Dr Spence’s underwhelming claim that Professor Brand-Miller’s obviously faulty self-published research was “peer-reviewed” merely confirms that the University’s system of quality control in science is broken.
-That is, the Australian Paradox paper is dominated by clownish errors – including a reliance on flatlining falsified data on the way to a factually incorrect scientific “finding” – yet Dr Spence insists it went through the University’s usual system of quality control.
+Dr Spence’s claim that the faulty paper was “peer-reviewed” merely confirms that the University’s quality-control system is broken.
+That is, the Australian Paradox paper is dominated by clownish errors – confusing up with down and relying on falsified data to produce an obviously incorrect “finding” – yet Dr Spence insists that the paper went through the University’s usual quality-control process.

-Last year, Dr Spence chose to ignore the evidence I presented (#4, #10, #11, #12), in favour of the “There’s no problem” story told by an unnamed “advisor”.
-So, who is the unidentified advisor who misled Dr Spence before he unwisely and mistakenly verified the veracity of the negligent Australian Paradox paper?
+Last year, Dr Spence chose to ignore the evidence I conveyed to him and his staff on this matter (#4, #10, #11, #12), in favour of the “There is no problem” fiction from an unnamed “advisor”.
+So, who is the unidentified advisor who misled Dr Spence before he unwisely and mistakenly verified the veracity of the disputed paper?

-This is an important question.
-What we know for sure is that Professor Brand-Miller was the lead author of the faulty paper, as well as the “Guest Editor” of the publishing journal.
+Well, what we know for sure is that Professor Brand-Miller was the lead author of the faulty paper, as well as the “Guest Editor” of the publishing journal.
 Was she also the source of Dr Spence’s misinformation on the veracity of her own failed quality-control process?
 Is that what happened?
-Or did the authors advise Professor Jill Trewhella, Deputy Vice-Chancellor (Research) (#19), who in turn mistakenly advised her boss that the faulty paper is fine?
+Or did the authors advise Professor Jill Trewhella, Deputy Vice-Chancellor (Research) (#19), who in turn mistakenly advised her boss that the negligent paper is fine?

 For those keen on self-published science, try this ~600 g “fact” for size: “Overall, there was a decrease in sugar contribution from nutritively sweetened carbonated soft drinks to the Australian food supply, amounting to 12,402 tons (~600 g per person per year, Figure 6) from 2002 to 2006″ (p.498).
 Yes, readers, that’s 12,402, 000,000 grams in total over four years, shared between some 20 million Australians.
 So, dividing by four, that’s roughly 3,000, 000,000 grams per annum shared between some 20, 000,000 of us.
 Cancel seven zeros and that’s 300 grams per year between two people.
 Or ~150 g per person per year, not “~600 g per person per year”.

-In my opinion, the University of Sydney has displayed persistent negligence – a determined recklessness with facts – that has left the public record seriously misinformed on the origins of obesity and diabetes.
-In particular, the disingenuous defence of clearly false information by the University’s scientists and senior management has been reckless.
+In my opinion, the University of Sydney has displayed persistent negligence – a determined recklessness with facts – that has left the public record seriously misinformed on the origins of obesity and diabetes; in particular, the disingenuous defence of clearly false information by its scientists and senior management has been reckless.
 Again, I view this episode as a serious case of research misconduct (Section 1).